nf-core/differentialabundance/docs/usage.md

 With the above in mind, running this workflow requires:

+- a set of abundance values.
+This can be:
-- a matrix of quantifications with observations by column and features by row
+  - (for RNA-seq): a matrix of quantifications with observations by column and features by row
+  - (for Affymetrix microarrays): a tar'd archive of CEL files
 - a description of the observations such as a sample sheet from RNA-seq analysis
-- a description of the features, for our initial RNA-seq application this is simply the GTF file from which gene annotations can be derived
+- a description of the features, for our initial RNA-seq application this can be simply the GTF file from which gene annotations can be derived.
+For Affymetrix arrays this can be derived from the array platform annotation package automatically.
+You can also supply your own table.
 - a specification of how the matrix should be split, and how the resulting groups should be compared

-Currently, this limits the usage of differentialabundance to genomics applications where a GTF annotation file is available.
-Future developments of the pipeline will encompass changes that enable users to use the pipeline on more generic cases.

 ## Observations (samplesheet) input